-- 1) Achieve minimum scores on tests of English proficiency as described in the English Language Proficiency table below. - 2) For degree students, achieve a grade of 68 percent in any one of: BC English 12, English Literature 12, English 12 First Peoples, Communications 12 or Technical and Professional Communications 12 or equivalent in another secondary school system.
-For diploma students, achieve a grade of 50 percent in any one of: BC English 12, English Literature 12, English 12 First Peoples, Communications 12 or Technical and Professional Communications 12 or equivalent in another secondary school system.
-Equivalences can only be determined by the Chief Academic Officer. - 3) Advanced Placement (AP) English Language or English Literature, minimum grade of 3 or 68 percent. - 4) International Baccalaureate (IB) English Language A1 or A2 (Higher or Standard level), minimum grade of 5 or better. - 5) Proof of undergraduate or higher degree conferral from an English-speaking postsecondary institution. - College credits in 100-level and above English courses (grades of 68 percent or higher at an recognized postsecondary institution). - 7) 450 score or higher in the verbal portion of the SAT; or composite score of 17 or higher on the ACT. - 8) Attend four or more years at a secondary school where English is the language of instruction. - 9) Successful completion of a minimum of two consecutive full-time semesters or quarters of post-secondary course work at an recognized college or university in which English is the language of instruction.
+- 1) Achieve minimum scores on tests of English proficiency as described in the English Language Proficiency table below. - 2) For degree applicants, achieve a grade of 68 percent in any one of: BC English 12, English Literature 12, English 12 First Peoples, Communications 12 or Technical and Professional Communications 12 or equivalent in another secondary College system.
+For diploma applicants, achieve a grade of 50 percent in any one of: BC English 12, English Literature 12, English 12 First Peoples, Communications 12 or Technical and Professional Communications 12 or equivalent in another secondary College system.
+Equivalencies can only be determined by the Chief Academic Officer. - Advanced Placement (AP) English Language or English Literature, minimum grade of 3 or 68 percent. - 4) International Baccalaureate (IB) English Language A1 or A2 (Higher or Standard level), minimum grade of 5 or better. - 5) Proof of undergraduate or higher degree conferral from an English-speaking post-secondary institution. - 6) College credits in 100-level and above English courses (grades of 68 percent or higher at a recognized post-secondary institution). - 7) 450 score or higher in the verbal portion of the SAT; or composite score of 17 or higher on the ACT. - 8) Attend four or more years at a secondary College where English is the language of instruction. - 9) Successful completion of a minimum of two consecutive full-time semesters or quarters of post-secondary course work at a recognized college or university in which English is the language of instruction.
 Successful completion is defined as passing all courses for which the student was registered during the two semesters. - 10) Achieve a PASS on GED administered in English. - 11) Completion of the English for Academic Purposes (EAP) course at LaSalle College Vancouver with a minimum grade of "C" or higher.
-For degree candidates, students must have the equivalent of an IELTS score of 5.5 before entering the EAP program to qualify for degree entry.
+For degree candidates, students must have the equivalent of an IELTS score of 5.5 before entering the EAP Level II program to qualify for degree entry.